How to sell used tech accessories in Colombia: chargers, headphones, and spare parts

 ❓ Do I have to provide a warranty when selling a used tech accessory?

 It is not mandatory if you clarify it beforehand.
-According to the Superintendence of Industry and Commerce (SIC, current regulation in 2026), used items can be sold without a warranty as long as it is clearly informed to the buyer and they accept it, preferably in writing.
+According to the Superintendence of Industry and Commerce (SIC, current regulation in 2026), used items can be sold without a warranty as long as it is clearly communicated to the buyer and they accept it, preferably in writing.

 ❓ How much does a used original iPhone charger cost in Colombia?

 Yes, there is a very active market for individual wireless headphone spare parts (July 2026 reference).
-A single used original AirPod (left or right) can sell for between COP $180,000 and COP $250,000.
+A single original used AirPod (left or right) can sell for between COP $180,000 and COP $250,000.

 ❓ What should I do before handing over used wireless headphones?